AppleJack-coder/Arduino-Tetris/README.md

 - [ ] 8.
 Add piling up of tetris pieces
 - [ ] 9.
 Add deletion of whole row
 - [ ] 10.
 Add death on overflow
+- [ ] 11.
+Count bits using lookup table